List of people who have opened the Olympic Games: Opening ceremony

 The IOC factsheet on the opening ceremony states: "According to the Olympic Charter protocol, the duty of declaring the Games officially open falls to the head of state of the host country.
 Those who have performed this task are royalty and presidents, or their representatives, whether it was a vice-president, a member of the royal family, or a governor-general".
 Rule 56 of Chapter 5 of the Olympic Charter sets out the exact words that are to be declared by the person opening the Games.
 If at a Summer Olympic Games, the words to be said are: I declare open the Games of [name of the host city], celebrating the [ordinal number of the Olympiad] Olympiad of the modern era.
 When at a Winter Olympic Games, the dignitary opening the Games is to proclaim: I declare open the [number of the Olympic Winter Games] Olympic Winter Games of [name of the host city].
 However, this has not always been followed strictly;

+On 4 February 1932, Governor of New York State Franklin D. Roosevelt opened the Lake Placid Winter Olympics with a short speech:

+"I welcome you, the representatives of many of our sister nations, to this the opening of the third Winter Olympic Games."

 On 30 July 1932, US vice president Charles Curtis opened the Los Angeles Summer Olympics with:

-"In the name, of the President of the United States, I proclaim open the Olympic Games of Los Angeles, celebrating the X Olympiad of the modern era."
+"In the name of the president of the United States, I proclaim open the Olympic Games of Los Angeles, celebrating the tenth Olympiad of the modern era."

-On 1 August 1936, Adolf Hitler, Chancellor of Germany, opened the Games in Berlin in exact format in German:
+On 6 February 1936, Adolf Hitler, Führer and Chancellor of Germany, opened the Winter Games in Garmisch-Partenkirchen by saying in German:

-"I proclaim open the Olympic Games of Berlin, celebrating the XI Olympiad of the modern era."
+"Ich erkläre die vierten Olympischen Winterspiele neunzehnhundert und sechsunddreißig in Garmisch-Partenkirchen für eröffnet."

+On 1 August 1936, Hitler opened the Summer Games in Berlin by saying in German:

+"Ich verkünde die Spiele von Berlin zur Feier der elfte Olympiade neuer Zeitrechnung als eröffnet."

-On 29 July 1948, King George VI of the United Kingdom and Northern Ireland, opened the Olympic Games of London in exact format:
+On 29 July 1948, King George VI of the United Kingdom and Northern Ireland, opened the Olympic Games of London by saying:

 "I proclaim open the Olympic Games of London, celebrating the XIV Olympiad of the modern era."